sagecodes/intro-git-github/README.md

 - Click "Pull Request"
 - Give description of Pull Request
 - Choose Correct branch you want to merge to
-- Review your commits / change logs (red = deleted grean modified / added)
+- Review your commits / change logs (red = deleted green modified / added)
 - Send pull request

 ---

 - owner will usually leave comment or do code review
-- Then they may merge branches by clcking confirm mereg request
+- Then they may merge branches by clicking confirm merge request

 ---
 You may want to update from the original repo